Guidelines for Samaṇeras

 • A Sāmaṇera who wishes to become a Bhikkhu should refine his conduct, deepen his practice, and seek guidance from senior monks.

-• Only those who show humbleness, humility, strong discipline, sincerity, and understanding of Dhamma-Vinaya will be considered for higher ordination.
+• Only those who show humbleness, humility, deligence, sincerity, and understanding of Dhamma-Vinaya will be considered for higher ordination.

 10. Reflection and Personal Growth